futuredapp/Engineering-Handbook/android/new-project.md

 > (NOTE: Status checks (Bitrise, Danger, etc.) become visible after first created pull request.
 Do not forget to set them afterwards.

-- [ ] Create new branch `feature/PROJ-1-setup-project` where everything will be setup in next steps.
+- [ ] Create new branch `feature/PROJ-1-setup-project` where everything will be set up in next steps.

 ## 2. Create application in App Center